Jacob Meyers Player Props: Astros vs. Athletics

 Jacob Meyers At The Plate

-- Meyers is hitting .230 with 12 doubles, a triple, seven home runs and 22 walks.
+- Meyers has 12 doubles, a triple, seven home runs and 22 walks while hitting .227.

-- He has homered in seven games this season (10.3%), leaving the park in 2.8% of his chances at the plate.
+- In 10.1% of his games this year, he has hit a home run, and 2.8% of his trips to the plate.

-- In 22.1% of his games this season, Meyers has had at least one RBI.
-He's picked up more than one in 8.8% and driven in three or more of his team's runs in two contests.
+- Meyers has had at least one RBI in 21.7% of his games this season (15 of 69), with two or more RBI six times (8.7%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 26 games this year, with multiple runs four times.
+- In 26 of 69 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.